ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    specific address space identifier. `DW_OP_aspace_deref_type`
 >    behaves like `DW_OP_aspace_deref` except a data item whose size
 >    is S rather than the size of a generic type is retrieved from the
->    memory location L whose address space AS and whose address is A
+>    memory location L whose address space is AS and whose address is
->    and pushed onto the stack as a value of type T.
+>    A and pushed onto the stack as a value of type T.

 In Section 6.3 "Type Modifier Entries", after the paragraph starting "A modified type entry describing a pointer or reference type...", add